-Fit: Feels a little on the tight side for a L and there isn’t much room for me for layering.
+Fit: Feels a little on the tight side for a large and there isn’t much room for me for layering.
 That being said I’m a little thick in the chest and shoulders so if you have a thinner build then it will fit fine.

 Comfort: Burton’s jackets are all comfortable and I like how the liner feels on bare skin and even better with a 1st layer on.

 Construction: The construction is solid and there are plenty of pockets for just about anything you need.
 The Gore-Tex Highland Jacket doesn’t have the ultra waterproof zippers that the AK line has but they do conceal most of the pockets with waterproof material.
 The material feels sturdy and this jacket feels like it could last for a very long time.
-Also it feels pretty comfortable despite the more snug fit.
+Also, it feels pretty comfortable despite the more snug fit.

 Hood: Some like articulating hoods and some prefer continuous hoods.
 This has an articulating hood.
-The good is the the hood tucks neatly back when its not on and the collar looks better.
+The good is the hood tucks neatly back when it’s not on and the collar looks better.
 The bad is when it’s up parts of your cheeks below the goggles aren’t covered and you have to rely on a bandanna or balaclava to keep your whole face completely protected.
 Some don’t care at all about this and some do.
-If you think you do go with a jacket that has a contour hood.
+If you think you do go with a jacket that has a contoured hood.
 If you don’t this is a great jacket.

 Insulation/Warmth: The Highland offers up some decent warmth and it makes for a good

 Waterproofing: If you ride in areas that get wet snow this should block out just about anything coming at you and it can even deal with some rainy days.
 Gore-Tex has great waterproofing.